open-telemetry/opentelemetry-specification/specification/tracing-api.md

 #### `GetContext`: retrieve the `Span`s `SpanContext`

-There should be no parameters.
+There should be no parameter.

 **Returns** the `SpanContext` for the given `Span`.
 The returned value may be used even after the `Span` is finished.

 #### `IsRecordingEvents`: returns the flag whether this span will be recorded

-There should be no parameters.
+There should be no parameter.

 Returns true if this `Span` is active and recording information like events with the `AddEvent` operation and attributes using `SetAttributes`.